 Some potential health risks of PFAS exposure are cancer, a weakened immune system, fertility issues, low birth weight for infants, abnormal levels for cholesterol and thyroid hormones, and inflammation of the liver.
 Other health related issues are still under research.

 How Can I Know I Have Safe Drinking Water?

 If you want to know if the water in your area is affected by PFAS contamination, check out the EWG PFAS map below of known areas affected in the United States click here to see the map of known areas affected in the United States.

-Lindsay Crystal Pure Water also offers free water tests to homeowners in the Moorhead area.
-Call (218) 228-3798 to schedule your free water test now!
+Lindsay Crystal Pure Water can help you get your water tested for PFAS/PFOS in the Moorhead area.
+Call (218) 228-3798 to learn more!

 PFOA and PFOS chemicals are bio-permanent, resistant to direct oxidation, and do not break down naturally in the environment or the human body.
 Lindsay Crystal Pure Water provides a unique system, to successfully reduce these chemicals and is installed where the water line enters your home or business.

 Our systems have been tested and certified to NSF/ANSI Standard 58 by NSF International, and not only reduces sediments and PFAS contaminants, but also eliminates odors and and improves taste – giving you bottled quality (or better) water right at your tap.